-And if your company sells digital goods, there’s nothing to talk about: your business is over.
+If your company sells digital goods or has an online presence, there’s nothing to talk about.

-Finally, when it comes to the end of the week, you’d find that you need to issue paper checks to your employees.
-Worse, you’ll need to write them by hand or more likely hire even more new employees to do that.
+And finally, we made it to the end of the week.
+You’d find that you need to issue paper checks to your employees and providers.
+You’d need to write them by hand or more likely hire even more new employees to do just that.

-Of course, the technology that makes email work is far from simple, but that technology is hidden.
+The technology that makes this work is far from simple, but that technology is hidden.
 From the user’s perspective, it’s a very simple process.

-A point of sale system is one important application of the fast information flow made possible by information technology.
-A point of sale system not only generates a receipt with little effort from the employee but also immediately sends purchase data to a company database.
+A point-of-sale system is one important application of the fast information flow made possible by IT.
+A point-of-sale system not only generates a receipt with little effort from the employee, but also immediately sends purchase data to a company database.
 This lets the company respond quickly to changes in the store.

 For example, consider that a customer enamored with the color of the sky may come in and buy up all the blue shirts in a clothing store.
 Before the customer has even left the store, the company’s database has the information that this location is out of blue shirts.
 The computer system can then add blue shirts to the next supply order for that location.

 Information technology can also track things like payments to be made or payments received.
-Then that data can be analyzed by a computer to show monthly income and spending by the company.
+That data can then be analyzed by a computer to show monthly income and spending by the company.

 Things become even more profound when you accept that money can be represented by information.
 Then all the aspects of information technology that make it easier to move data around also make it easier to move money around.

 Thus, there are systems that automatically transfer money from company accounts into employee accounts at the end of a pay period.
 In one sense, only information has moved.
-But in a more important, symbolic sense, money has changed hands.
+In a more important, symbolic sense, money has changed hands.